 Rational choice theory is an empirical evidence theory of human behavior.
 Rational choice theory is also known as rational action theory.
 The 'rationality' in rational choice theory is different from the colloquial meaning of rationality.
 Most empirical applications of rational choice employ a typical value assumption, that actors are motivated to pursue private and instrumental goods.
 Social exchange theory is linked to structuralism and rational choice theory.
 Pathologies of Rational Choice Analysis was much better designed to illustrate methodological failings than to sustain a global claim that rational choice theory has made no empirical contributions.
 There is empirically confirmed content specific to rational choice theory.
-There is a sense in which rational choice is more universal than its predecessors.

 Green and Shapiro have argued that rational choice theory has produced virtually no new propositions about politics that have been carefully tested and not found wanting; and that an empirically successful rational choice theory would be no more universal than the middle-level theories that they advocate. - The Empirical Content of Rational Choice Theory - A Reply to Green and Shapiro Gary W. Cox - Journal of Theoretical Politics, Vol. 11, No. 2, 147-169 (1999).